-Next, in the fifth, sixth and seventh (k = 1, 5, 10) simulations we take $\delta_c = 5 \times 10^{-4}$ cm6/(cells g day) and $\mu = 1$ (N day)/cm2 and simulate for 600 days.
+Next, in the fifth, sixth and seventh (k=1,5,10) simulations we take $\delta_c=5\times 10^{-4}\,\mathrm{cm}^6/(\mathrm{cells}\,\mathrm{g}\,\mathrm{day})$ and $\mu=1$ (N day)/cm2 and simulate for 600 days.
 Note that the signaling molecule decay rate stability condition is met and that we focus on the effect of complex eigenvalues in the mechanical part of the model.
-Initially we use a time step of $\Delta t = 0.01$, and we change that to $\Delta t = 1$ after 2 days, and to $\Delta t = 2$ after 50 days.
-Figure 3 shows the results for k = 1.
+Initially, we use a time step of $\Delta t=0.01$ , and we change that to $\Delta t=1$ after 2 days, and to $\Delta t=2$ after 50 days.
+Figure 3 shows the results for k=1.

 We see that all the constituents reach equilibria within 600 days, after which the distributions and densities do not change anymore.
 Initially, the displacement velocity density oscillates around zero, moving the mesh to the left and right, and the effective strain density oscillates around the (new) equilibrium.
 Shortly after the start of the simulation, the wave in the displacement velocity density fades out.
-Further, within approximately 15 minutes, the amplitude increases by a factor 10 above the equilibrium value, and by a factor 25 below the equilibrium value.
-Shortly after that, around approximately 1.5 hours, the amplitude of the displacement velocity density has increased by a factor 45, after which the amplitude decreases until zero.
-Both the displacement velocity density and effective strain density reach the equilibria within a few days, the displacement velocity density reaching the equilibrium v = 0 first.
+Further, within approximately 15 min, the amplitude increases by a factor 10 above the equilibrium value, and by a factor 25 below the equilibrium value.
+Shortly after that, around approximately 1.5 h, the amplitude of the displacement velocity density has increased by a factor 45, after which the amplitude decreases until zero.
+Both the displacement velocity density and effective strain density reach the equilibria within a few days, the displacement velocity density reaching the equilibrium v=0 first.
 Note that these results both confirm the non-monotonic convergence from the variations around $\overline{\varepsilon}$ (see Theorem 1 and Theorem 2).
 We see the mesh also moving in the plots of the constituents.
 While the displacement velocity density oscillates, the distributions and densities of the constituents move from the right to the left and back, until the distributions and densities move gradually towards the equilibria.
 First, the signaling molecules density reaches equilibrium around day 60.
 About twice that time, around 120 days, the myofibroblast distribution reaches equilibrium.
-The fibroblast distribution grows as follows.
+The fibroblast distri-

+Fig. 3 Evolution of distributions and densities of the modeled variables for $\delta_c = 5 \times 10^{-4} \text{ cm}^6/(\text{cells g day})$ and $\mu = 1 \text{ (N day)/cm}^2$ .
+Table 1 shows the values of the other parameters.
+The plots on the upper left and right, the middle left and right, and the lower left and right show the displacement velocity, the effective strain, the signaling molecules, the fibroblasts, the myofibroblasts, and collagen, respectively bution grows as follows.
 After a few days, when the displacement velocity density reaches equilibrium, the fibroblast distribution above the equilibrium decreases, and the fibroblast distribution below the equilibrium increases, except for the fibroblast distribution around the right boundary of the domain of computation, representing the center of the portion of skin that we model.
 The number of fibroblasts around this right boundary decreases until about 23 days, after which it increases towards equilibrium.
 The collagen density changes calmly: the density above the equilibrium moves downward to the equilibrium, and the density below the equilibrium moves upward to the equilibrium.